wmutschl/mutschler.dev/content/apple/macos-post-install.md

 ## Apple Apps
 Before I install additional apps, I go through all the applications Apple ships by default in order to provide the necessary permissions and change some settings.
-So I click on all the apps in Launchpad and make changes to some app settings, which I list below.
+So I click on all the apps in Launchpad and first delete all the apps that I don't use.
+Then I make changes to some app settings, which I list below.

 #### App Store
 Turn off Video Autoplay and Automatic Updates as I usually do manual updates once a week to not miss new features.

+#### Contacts
+Check whether all contacts are correctly synced and sort by first name.
+Adjust the Default Account.

 #### Calendar
 Check whether all calendars are correctly synced and set the default calendar and notification times.

+#### Reminders
+Check the Default List.

-#### Contacts
+#### Notes
-Check whether all contacts are correctly synced and sort by first name.
+Set the Default account; do not Enable the On My Mac account.

-#### Disk Utility
+#### FaceTime
-In the view menu I select to `Show all devices` and `Show APFS Snapshots`.
+Make sure the Account is enabled and the numbers to be reached by are checked.
+Deactivate "Automatic Camera Selection" under Video.

-#### iMessage and FaceTime
+#### iMessage
-First, sign in to iMessage and then set up *Name and Photo*.
+First, sign in to iMessage and then set up *Name and Photo* or make sure it is in sync.
 Second, turn on *Enable Messages in iCloud* and *Send read receipts*.
 Also make sure that messages are kept forever.
 Lastly, I sign in to FaceTime and check the settings as well.

-#### Mail
-- Check addresses and ports of mail accounts
-- Deactivate `organize by conversation` in *View* for all folders (needs to be done for each folder individually)
-- Change message font to Menlo

-#### Music
+#### Photo Booth
-Turn on Lossless audio.
+Deactivate "Automatic Camera Selection" under Camera.

 #### Photos
-I go to preferences and check the following:
+Make sure they are restored from your backup and in sync.
+Then go to preferences and check the following:
 - [x] Download Originals to this Mac
 - [x] Deactivate Autoplay Videos and Live Photos
 - [x] Activate Show Holiday Events
 - [x] Activate Show Memories Notifications
 - [x] Sharing: Include location information

+#### Music
+Turn on Lossless audio.

 #### Podcasts
-Deactivate automatic downloads.
+I don't use this app, so turn Automatic Download Off.

+#### TV
+Turn on "Automatically delete watched movies and TV shows".

+#### Keynote, Numbers, Pages
+Deactivate "Correct spelling automatically" and "Capitalise words automatically".

+#### Weather
+Enable notifications for "Severe Weather" and "Next-hour Precipitation"

+#### Home
+Make sure you have access to your Home.

+#### Shortcuts
+If one needs it: Activate "Allow Running Scripts"

+#### Text Edit
+Deactivate "Correct spelling automatically"

+#### Keychain Access
+Make sure my personal certificate is used for the correct emails and the private key is added.

+#### Disk Utility
+In the view menu I select to `Show all devices` and `Show APFS Snapshots`.

+#### Digital Colour Meter
+Select "as Hexadecimal" under View-Display Values.

-#### TV+
+#### Other apps
-I change the quality of streaming and downloads to the highest values.
-Also I activate automatic deletion of watched movies and TV shows.
+Nothing to do in: Maps, Find My, Preview, Voice Memos, Stocks, Books, Dictionary, Calculator, Freeform, Clock, QuickTime Player, Grapher, Font Book, Chess, Stickies, Image Capture, Voice Over Utility, AirPort Utility, Migration Assistant, Activity Monitor, Console, System Information, Automator, Script Editor, Color Sync Utility, Screenshot,Blueetooth File Exchange, Audio Midi Setup

 ## Apps, Apps, Apps